Test preparation includes:

 The New and Improved SAT

-The SAT is changing as of March 2016!
+The SAT changed as of March 2016!
 The SAT will continue to assess skills in reading, writing, and math.
 Additionally, it will focus on the knowledge that current research shows is most essential for college and career readiness and success.

 SAT Subject Tests